Make Timer & Wireless Remotes Work On Lite F/X Fog Machines

 - Neutral: Connects to the “Neutral” wire of the power plug

-Looking at the above schematic, we see that the Neutral pin stays the same between all manufacturers, and that the Neutral and Output pins are reversed between Lite F/X and everyone else.
+Looking at the above schematic, we see that the Neutral pin stays the same between all manufacturers, and that the Line and Output pins are reversed between Lite F/X and everyone else.
 This means that it’s a simple task to convert a remote from one standard to the other.
 You just need to take it apart and reverse the Line and Output wires.

 Here’s an example of this mod performed on a fog timer remote that is readily available: